osheroff/onetimeserver/README.md

 use the server for the life of your test suite.
 It'll be killed and removed after your suite exits.

+*note* if you find that your mysql is mysteriouly dying on you, you may need to pass in the test suite's master pid with "--parent-pid".

 ## architecture

 1.  shell script.  bootstraps the wrapper and the golang bits